-The validity and accuracy of the suggested procedure is verified via comparison of the LRBFCM-GBEM obtained results with that of the finite difference method~\cite{LTurchan2017} and finite element method~\cite{DKumar2017}.
-A new constitutive model, based on the combination and development of the Cattaneo-Christov model and DPL model, is suggested to investigate the macroscopic and microscopic heat transfer in the moving media~\cite{LLiu2018}.
-The governing equation includes the phase lag times and also the time fractional derivative with the highest order of 1+$\alpha$ (0<$\alpha \le$1).
+The validity and accuracy of the suggested procedure are verified via comparison of the LRBFCM-GBEM obtained results with that of the finite difference method \cite{LTurchan2017} and finite element method \cite{DKumar2017}.
+A new constitutive model, based on the combination and development of the Cattaneo-Christov model and DPL model, is suggested to investigate the macroscopic and microscopic heat transfer in the moving media \cite{LLiu2018}.
+The governing equation includes the phase lag times and the time-fractional derivative with the highest order of 1+$\alpha$ (0<$\alpha \le$1).
 Solutions are calculated numerically utilizing the L1 scheme, which is one of the most reputable and prosperous numerical methods for discretizing the Caputo fractional derivative in time.
-The model is used to evaluate the heat conduction in processed meat and finding out the effects of the convection velocity on the temporal evolution of the temperature.
-It is concluded that a larger positive convection velocity leads to the slower temperature transport.
-Also, the thermal behavior of a biological tissue has been investigated.
+The model is used to evaluate the heat conduction in processed meat and find out the effects of the convection velocity on the temporal evolution of the temperature.
+It is concluded that a larger positive convection velocity leads to slower temperature transport.
+Also, the thermal behavior of biological tissue has been investigated.